savioespee/Amco-ClickUp/README.md

 Hello peeps,

 This is a readme file for explaining the contents and steps on how to create a github repo...WIP is now on.
+Sample update.